ahf/onion_status/README.markdown

 ## Settings

-- `onion_status_window` (Default: `tor-dev-status`): This setting defines the name of the window inside of Irssi where status messages are logged to.
+- `onion_status_window` (Default: `tor-dev-status`): This setting defines the window name where status messages are logged to.

 - `onion_status_channel` (Default: `OFTC/#tor-dev`): This setting defines the
-  name of the network and the nel that we are interested in tracking status updates in.
+  name of the network and the name of the channel that we are interested in tracking status updates in.

 - `onion_status_highlight` (Default: `ON`): Do we want the window to get highlighted when a new status message arrives?
+We only highlight messages from other people - not our own status updates.

 - `onion_status_members_only` (Default: `ON`): Do we only want to log status updates from nicknames in `onion_status_members`?